klassen-software-solutions/KSSDiff/README.md

 _Note:_ The underlying code is a Swift port of the Python3 code found at [google/diff-match-patch](https://github.com/google/diff-match-patch).

+_Note:_ This package has been tested on MacOS and Ubuntu Linux.

 [API Documentation](https://www.kss.cc/apis/KSSDiff/docs/index.html)

 ## Originating Code